For most self-publishing authors, bloggers, and content writers, the costs of hiring a professional copy editor and proofreader are not affordable.

 It is the most tedious part of preparing a text or manuscript because you are looking for anything that all of the three previous steps may have missed.
 Proofreaders check everything.

-It is laborious, painstaking and slow.
+It is laborious, painstaking, and slow.
 Yet it is absolutely necessary.

 There are many ways to tackle proofreading.
 But the best advice is to divide a text up into chunks.
-In fact, analysing chapters in a book in reverse order is one of the best ways to isolate the story from your mind as you proofread.
+In fact, analyzing chapters in a book in reverse order is one of the best ways to isolate the story from your mind as you proofread.

 It is a technique that encourages you to concentrate on line by line and paragraph by paragraph checking.

 Proofreading is a tough task.
 There are no quick fixes.
-You need to check every word, phrase and comma, as well as check for what might have been missed in copy and line editing.
+You need to check every word, phrase, and comma, as well as check for what might have been missed in copy and line editing.